 - Using their mobile app for smartphones.

 Get an Advance with HSA On Demand

 In the CDHP Blue or Green with HSA, if you're an active employee who has elected to contribute to your HSA, you can borrow against your future contributions with HSA On Demand .
-This way, you have the money you need to cover eligible expenses before the funds are actually deducted from your paycheck and deposited to your HSA, up to your advance limit (your annual contribution + K-C’s contribution).
+This way, you have the money you need to cover eligible expenses before the funds are actually deducted from your paycheck and deposited to your HSA, up to your current HSA annual election (your annual contribution + K-C’s contribution).

 What Happened to My FSA Rollover?